dba1988/DigiApp2/README.md

-both requiremnt works as backend with nodejs and front end with reactjs database sorted in Mongocloud. mongoose package used in this prohect to connect with mongodb
+both requiremnt works as backend with nodejs and front end with reactjs database sorted in Mongocloud. mongoose package used in this project to connect with mongodb

 List of API